rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 ```
 However, currently the pickling process does not preserve and
 properties attached to the molecule, which included the molecule name
 (property "_Name").
-This is likely to change in 2017.
+This will change in the 2017.03 release.

 ### Drawing Molecules
 The RDKit has some built-in functionality for drawing molecules, found